-Eligibility Requirement: Required Document(s), as applicable: Applies to: Public Benefit REAL Driver License or REAL Identification Card Passport Birth Certificate Alien Registration Card Naturalization/Citizenship Certification • Applicants Income Income Certification Form Most recent IRS 1040 tax return or tax return transcript.
-3 paystubs from the most recent 90-day period; do not need to be consecutive unless pay frequency is monthly Current Social Security Benefits letter (including benefits paid to minors) Current Pension/Retirement Benefit letter (if applicable), or prior year 1099 Current Annuity Payment letter (if applicable), or prior year 1099 Unemployment Benefits: Current benefit letter with gross benefit amount.
-Self-Employed: Most recent tax return (1040 or 1040A); and Current year profit & loss statements Rental Income: Current lease agreement(s) Court Ordered Alimony/Spousal Maintenance: Copy of court order documentation.
-Taxable Interest and Dividends (including amounts received by, or on behalf of minors): Most recent statement or prior year 1099 Applicants Co-Applicants Household Members over age 18 Ownership: Stick-Built Homes Property tax bill (County or State); Deed; Title report; or Court order affidavit/succession.
-Applicants Ownership: MHUs/Mobile homes Certificate of Title from HCD; County tax assessment for the structure; Recorded lease agreement Bill of Sale and proof of payment if private sale Applicants

-Primary Residence (Time of disaster and currently) Property tax exemption;IRS 1040 tax returns;Voter registration card; • Applicants Occupancy In the absence of the primary residence homeowner property tax exemptions, or filed federal returns the Program may accept one or more of the following documentations to verify the Applicant occupied the property at the time of the disaster.
+Eligibility Requirement: Required Document(s), as applicable: Applies to: Public Benefit FEMA Award Letter SBA Award Letter Passport Birth Certificate Applicants Income Most recent IRS 1040 tax return or tax return transcript, if tax return or transcript is not available, please request one of the following if it applies to the household: 3 paystubs from the most recent 90-day period do not need to be consecutive unless pay frequence is monthly Current Social Security Benefits letter (including benefits paid to minors) Current Pension/Retirement Benefit letter (applicable), or prior year 1099 Current Annuity Payment letter (if applicable), or prior year 1099 Unemployment Benefits: Current benefit letter with gross benefit amount.
+Self-Employed: Most recent tax return (1040 or 1040A); or Current year profit &amp; loss statements Rental Income: Current lease agreement(s) Court Ordered Alimony/Spousal Maintenance Copy of court order documentation.
+Taxable Interest and Dividends (including amounts received by, or on behalf of minors): Most recent statement or prior year 1099 y g if r r r Ownership: Stick-Built Homes Property tax bill (County or State); Deed; Title report; or Court order affidavit/succession.
+SBA loan approval for disaster victims or a recent mortgage statement.
+Applicants Ownership: MHUs/Mobile Certificate of Title from HCD; County tax assessment for the structure; Applicants homes Recorded lease agreementBill of Sale and proof of payment if private sale Primary Residence Property tax exemption; IRS 1040 tax returns; Voter registration card; FEMA (IA) award letter; or SBA award letter Applicants Occupancy In the absence of the primary residence homeowner property tax exemptions, FEMA or SBA approval letters or filed federal returns, the Program may accept one or more of the following documentations to verify the Applicant occupied the damaged property at the time of the disaster.
 Voter registration records submitted together with driver's license.
-Valid driver's license from time of disaster with address listed accompanied by a copy of a bank statement or a credit card statement sent to residence within 60 days preceding the applicable disaster Copy of Applicant's insurance policy covering the contents or personal property in the home.
+Valid driver's license from time of disaster with damaged address listed accompanied by a copy of a bank statement or a credit card statement sent to damaged residence in the month preceding or month of the applicable disaster Copy of Applicant's insurance policy covering the contents or personal property in the home.
 The documentation must confirm insurance coverage was effective at the time of the disaster.
 Copy of electric, gas, cable, or cell phone bill.
-The bill must confirm that service was provided within 60 days preceding the applicable disaster.
-The mailing address must match the property address and the address at which utilities are provided.
-NOTE: incidental services such as propane tank bills are not considered utility bills and may not be used to establish occupancy. • Applicants Proof of Current Property Tax Paid property tax bill; Property tax deferral; Property tax exemption; or Property tax payment plan Applicants Co-Applicants Duplication of Benefits (DOB) Proof of any other funding that may have been given/used for home hardening and/or mitigation measures.
+The bill must confirm that service was provided in the month preceding or the month of the applicable disaster.
+The utility bill mailing address must match the disaster effected address and the address at which utilities are provided.
+Letter from electric, gas, cable, or cell phone company.
+The letter must confirm that service was provided in the month preceding or month of the applicable disaster.
+NOTE: incidental services such as propane tank bills are not considered utility bills and may not be used to establish occupancy. • Applicants Proof of Current Property Tax Paid property tax bill; Property tax deferral; Property tax exemption; or Property tax payment plan Applicants Co-Applicants Duplication of Benefits (DOB) • Proof of any other funding that may have been given/used for home hardening and/or mitigation measures.
 Applicants Co-applicants a.
 Ownership Requirements